Spacejazz/HoloView/README.md

 HoloView is a mobile application for Android and IOS that allows users to view all LSP8 based assets stored under a Universal Profile in Augmented Reality.
 Users can bring assets into an AR environment, place, scale, rotate their assets to a desired position, and then save the position of those assets in space to be re-called at any time.

-## Postman Middle Layer

-Utilizing Postman as a middle layer, Holoview is able to retrieve data from assets stored within a Universal Profile on the Lukso network.
-In the process of developing the middle layer we also created utility functions to help deploy Universal Profiles and LSP8 contracts with ease.

-Read about backend and middle layer [here](https://realitycrisis.atlassian.net/wiki/spaces/HOL/pages/2041937921/Get+Assets)

-## Postman in action

-link to video

-## Holoview in action

-link to video